-The Shared Discovery Curriculum includes a series of intersessions between the Early and Middle Clinical Experiences and again between the Middle and Late Clinical Experiences designed to help students prepare for their next level of clinical work.
+The Shared Discovery Curriculum includes intersessions between the Early and Middle Clinical Experiences and again between the Middle and Late Clinical Experiences designed to help students prepare for their next level of clinical work.

-There are four blocks of intersessions between the Early and Middle Clinical Experiences.
-Each block is four weeks long and students takes two intersessions at a time creating eight total intersessions.
-Students take three required intersessions such as Medical Humanities, Health of Special Populations, and Evidence-based Medicine.
-Students also have the opportunity to take "catch-up" intersessions in basic sciences and clinical skills as well as take intersessions related to the college's certificate programs.
+There are three blocks of intersessions between the Early and Middle Clinical Experiences.
+Each block is four weeks long and students takes two intersessions at a time.
+Students take required intersessions Students also have the opportunity to take foundational intersessions in basic sciences and clinical skills, topics of special interest as well as advanced topics.

 Between the Middle and Late Clinical Experiences there are two blocks of intersessions.
-Each block is four weeks long and students take two intersessions at time creating four total intersessions.
-Students are required to take two intersessions such as Clinical Anatomy and the United States Medical
+Each block is four weeks long and students take three total intercession topics.
+Students are required to take an intersession preparing for the United States Medical Licensure Examination Step I exam.